Cryptosporidia are obligate, intracellular coccidian protozoa that replicate in small-bowel epithelial cells of a vertebrate host.

 Intestinal biopsy can demonstrate Cryptosporidium within epithelial cells.

 In immunocompetent people, cryptosporidiosis is self-limited.
-For persistent infections, oral nitazoxanide can be used; the recommended doses, given for 3 days, are as follows:
+For severe or persistent infections, oral nitazoxanide is used; the recommended doses, given for 3 days, are as follows:

 In patients with AIDS, immune reconstitution with ART is key.
-High-dose nitazoxanide (500 to 1000 mg bid) for 14 days has been effective in adults with a CD4 count > 50/μL.
-Symptoms have abated after effective ART in some patients.
+Nitazoxanide (500 to 1000 mg 2 times a day) for 14 days or longer has been effective in reducing symptoms in adults with CD4 counts > 50/mcL.
+Symptoms have also abated with effective ART and immune reconstitution.

-Supportive measures, oral and parenteral rehydration, and hyperalimentation are indicated for immunocompromised patients.
+Supportive measures, oral or parenteral rehydration, and hyperalimentation may be needed for immunocompromised patients with severe disease.

+Specific recommendations for the general public and people with compromised immunity due to AIDS or other causes are available from the Centers for Disease Control and Prevention (CDC).
 Stools of patients with cryptosporidiosis are highly infectious; strict stool precautions should be observed.
 Special biosafety guidelines have been developed for handling clinical specimens.
-Boiling water for 1 min (3 min at altitudes > 2000 m [6562 ft]) is the most reliable decontamination method; only filters with pore sizes ≤ 1 μm (specified as “absolute 1 micron” or certified under NSF International Standard No. 53 or No. 58) remove Cryptosporidium cysts.
+Boiling potentially contaminated water for 1 min (3 min at altitudes > 2000 m [6562 ft]) is the most reliable decontamination method; only filters with pore sizes ≤ 1 micrometer (specified as “absolute 1 micron” or certified under NSF/ANSI International Standard No. 53 or No. 58) remove Cryptosporidium cysts.

 Cryptosporidiosis spreads easily because fecal excretion of oocysts persists for weeks after symptoms resolve, a very small number of oocysts are required for infection, and oocysts are difficult to remove by conventional water filtration and are resistant to chlorination.